Using this shutter speed chart and guide, you’ll learn to improve your photos for:

 Without slightly overexposing the highlights, I would have lost data in the dark parts of the image, as shown in the following histogram.

-The following image shows the RAW file above, with a 1 stop post processing decrease, matching what was actually seen in reality.
+The next photo shows the RAW file above, with a 1 stop post-processing decrease.

 Expose to the Right RAW File Darkened in Post Processing

 Taking your camera outside and experimenting is the only way to really understand the best shutter speeds for every shot.